learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 $$\dfrac{\dfrac{\displaystyle\sum^n_{i=1}(Y_i-Y)^4}{n}}{s^4}$$

 If there is a high kurtosis, then you may want to investigate why there are so many outliers.
-Presence of outliers could be indications of errors on the one hand, but they could also be some interesting observations that may need to be explored further.
-For banking transactions, for example, an outlier may signify a fraudulent activity.
+The presence of outliers could be indications of errors on the one hand, but they could also be some interesting observations that may need to be explored further.
+For banking transactions, for example, an outlier may signify fraudulent activity.
 How we deal with outliers mainly depends on the domain.

-Low kurtosis in a data set is an indication that data has light tails or lack of outliers.
+Low kurtosis in a data set is an indication that data has light tails or lacks outliers.
 If we get low kurtosis, then also we need to investigate and trim the dataset of unwanted results.

 ### How much kurtosis is bad kurtosis?